 \subsection{Model Construction}

 We construct latency estimation models for the five representative SMR protocols (MultiPaxos~\cite{van_renesse_paxos_2015}, Mencius~\cite{mao_mencius_2008}, FastPaxos~\cite{lamport_fast_2006}, Domino~\cite{yan_domino_2020}, and EPaxos~\cite{moraru_there_2013}).
-These protocols assume an asynchronous network with FIFO channels between every pair of processes (i.e., replicas and clients).
-To achieve this, they utilize the TCP as their network transport protocol.
-The modeling follows the approach proposed by Numakura et al.~\cite{numakura_evaluation_2019}.
+These protocols assume a partially synchronous network.
+The modeling follows the approach proposed by Numakura et al.~\cite{numakura_evaluation_2019}, while the modeling target protocols differ from the paper.
 The latency is estimated by imitating the communication patterns during the consensus process of the SMR protocols.
 For the estimation, we use the round-trip time (RTT) collected before estimation as the basic unit in the models.

-We can categorize services employing SMR based on their response requirements into \emph{full-response} and \emph{status-response} services.
+First, to clarify the requirement regarding responses, we categorize services employing SMR into \emph{full-response} and \emph{status-response} services.
 Each type exhibits different responsiveness characteristics.
 In the full-response service, after committing a requested command, each replica executes the command to update its state and returns the execution result to the client.
 In contrast, in the status-response service, each replica returns the success or failure of the command immediately after its commit, and then, it executes the command to update its state.

-We aim to construct latency estimation models that can be used to compare responsiveness in various scenarios for formulating selection guidelines for geographical SMR protocols, and therefore, hereafter, we construct latency models for the status-response services.
+We aim to construct latency estimation models that can be used to compare responsiveness in various scenarios for formulating selection guidelines for geo-replicated SMR protocols, and therefore, hereafter, we construct latency models for the status-response services.
 This is because, the command execution time, which is considered only in the full-response service, heavily varies depending on each service and its execution environment.
 Therefore, we focus on the status-response service to simplify the models here and discuss the characteristics of the full-response service later in Section~\ref{sec:Full}.